ivpn/ivpn.net/src/content/pages/knowledgebase/general/device-management-faq.md

 ### What is Device Management?

-Device Management is an opt-in (disabled by default) feature that allows you to see the number and the list of devices that are currently added to your IVPN account (logged in to the IVPN app) and log specific or all devices out directly from the Client Area on our website.
+Device Management is an opt-in (disabled by default) feature that allows you to see the number and the list of devices that are currently added to your IVPN account (logged in to the IVPN app) and log specific or all devices out directly from the Account area on our website.

 ### What information do you store for Device Management?